mdwbkny/project1/README.md

 WDI - Project 1 - Blackjack

 To make this Blackjack game I used HTML, CSS, and JavaScript.
-It funtions, although there are some bugs in it.
+It functions, although there are some bugs in it.

 Things I would add to it:
 - Add a betting system